QubesOS/qubes-doc/user/common-tasks/copy-from-dom0.md

 2. Write the data you wish to copy into `/var/run/qubes/qubes-clipboard.bin`, then `echo -n dom0 > /var/run/qubes/qubes-clipboard.bin.source`.
     Then use Ctrl-Shift-V to paste the data to the desired VM.

+You can

+- Copy text in the clipboard in dom0.
+- Right-click the Qubes Manager icon in the system tray.
+- Click "Copy Dom0 clipboard".
+- Receive a notification that text has been copied in the inter-VM clipboard.
+- Press Ctrl + Shift + V in an AppVM to paste to the desired VM.

 Copying **to** Dom0
 -------------------